KsGr3g0ry/schedulingApp/QAM2_AlternativeAssessment/src/main/readme.md

 ## Class Project
-SOFTWARE II - ADVANCED JAVA CONCEPTS — C195
+* SOFTWARE II - ADVANCED JAVA CONCEPTS — C195
+* Version 2.0
+* GUI-based scheduling desktop application

 ## Project Summary
 * The program's goal is to create a desktop GUI-based scheduling tool that will act as the consulting company's